 - Blueness to the lips and fingertips

 Unless emergency medical treatment is provided, a person overdosing on alcohol and Xanax could lapse into a coma or suffer cardiac arrest as the combination of depressant drugs forces cessation of nervous system processes.
 Pumping the stomach (gastric lavage), administration of saline/IV fluids and ensuring the airway is clear of vomit are the primary treatment measures taken by ER physicians for overdose.
-The drug flumazenil may also be give to help reverse the effects of a Xanax/alcohol overdose.
+The drug flumazenil has been shown to help reverse the effects of an overdose.

 A number of recent, high profile celebrity deaths have been linked to a combination of alcohol and Xanax, including singers Whitney Houston and Amy Winehouse.